The Difference Between Jail and Prison and How to Stay Out of Both

 There are a few key differences between jail and prison:

-- Prisons are more secure than jails, with more guards and security features.
+• Prisons are more secure than jails, with more guards and security features.

-How to Stay Out of Both
+How to Stay Out of Both Jail and Prison

 The best way to stay out of jail or prison is to avoid being charged with a crime in the first place.
 If you are charged with a crime, try to get it reduced to a lesser charge.
-If you are convicted of a crime, try to get a sentence that does not involve jail or prison time.
+This is never guaranteed, but is possible with support from a public defender or attorney you hire personally.

 If you are being charged with a crime, contact Bail Hotline Bail Bonds today to learn about your options.